Eyescale/Consensus/Release/Version-2.0/README.txt

 	be replicated into the new cell's CNDB.

-	.identifier and .( expression ) are also dereferenced, so that the the corresponding identifier resp. expression is replicated into the new cell's CNDB if it is associated with the current narrative perso.
+	.identifier and .( expression ) are also dereferenced, so that the corresponding identifier resp. expression is replicated into the new cell's CNDB if it is associated with the current narrative perso.

 	Note that the main use case for .identifier is to pass the value of a sub-narrative's argument (declared as .identifier in the narrative